Dean - Donna Wagner

 Students must check with their academic advisor for current requirements and lists of specific courses that meet these requirements.

 While the ultimate responsibility for planning an academic program in compliance with university, college, and departmental requirements rests with you, the college recognizes the importance of helping you work out appropriate academic programs.
 All Health and Social Service students pursuing baccalaureate degrees are advised about academic matters in their respective department.
 Students are encouraged to contact departments for specific subject area information and career planning.

 - Adult/Geriatric Nurse Practitioner

 - Psychiatric/Mental Health Nurse Practitioner

 - Public/Community Health Nursing

 Within the College of Health and Social Services, the baccalaureate degree program in the School of Nursing is accredited by the Commission of Collegiate Nursing Education (CCNE).
 The baccalaureate degree program in the School of Social Work is accredited by the Council on Social Work Education.
-The Bachelor of Public Health degree program in the Department of Public Health Sciences is accredited by the Society for Public Health Education/American Association of Health Education Baccalaureate Program Approval Committee.
+The Bachelor of Public Health and Masters of Public Health degree programs in the Department of Public Health Sciences are accredited by the Council on Education for Public Health (CEPH).